andrew-s-taylor/avd-deploy-bicep-SR/README.md

-My WVD Bicep creation script
+My AVD Bicep creation script
 Running main with the params file creates
 Automation Account for use with powershell scripts
 App Group